Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 ## Getting started

-Now that we have a basic React application set up and the necessary dependencies installed, let's get started!
+Once you have set up a basic React application and installed the necessary dependencies, get started on the task below.

 ### Initializing MetaMask

-When you [installed MetaMask](/docs/developer-section/quickstart/create-verifiable-document-issuer#metamask) on your browser, it injected a [global API](https://docs.metamask.io/guide/ethereum-provider.html) into the web application at `window.ethereum`.
-We use this API to get a [Signer](https://docs.ethers.io/v5/api/signer/) so that we can interact with smart contracts on the Ethereum blockchain.
+When you [installed MetaMask](/docs/developer-section/quickstart/create-verifiable-document-issuer#metamask) in your browser, it injected a [global API](https://docs.metamask.io/guide/ethereum-provider.html) into the web application at `window.ethereum`.
+Use this API to get a [Signer](https://docs.ethers.io/v5/api/signer/), so that your application can interact with smart contracts on the Ethereum blockchain.

-We'll create separate files for our API calls.
+You will create separate files for the API calls.
 For example, in `services/account.tsx`:

 ```tsx
 import { ethers } from "ethers";